-Chuck Knoblauch, a former teammate of Clemens' with the New York Yankees, was subpoenaed to appear for a deposition or transcribed interview on Tuesday, although the committee said he has yet to be served.
+Chuck Knoblauch, a former teammate of Clemens' with the Yankees, was subpoenaed to appear for a deposition or transcribed interview on Tuesday, although the committee said he has yet to be served.

-Andy Pettitte, Clemens' longtime teammate and workout partner, has been asked to appear Jan.
+Andy Pettitte, a longtime teammate and workout partner of Clemens', has been asked to appear Jan.
 30, with McNamee down for Feb.
 7.

 The fifth witness, former New York Mets clubhouse employee Kirk Radomski, originally was invited to meet with committee staff on Feb.
 1, but his deposition or interview was given Thursday as ``TBD'' - to be determined.

 Lawyers for Clemens and McNamee have said their clients will appear.